 It's 1:00am and we can still hear the rain outside our motorhome.
 We hope and pray that SH94 will be reopened to traffic by 8:30am.
 Expect to have a stream of vehicles going out of Milford Sound today.

 Alhamdulillah, we can see stars at 5:30am.
 It's going to be a good day after all.
 By 6:15am, we packed our gears and proceed to Mitre Peak viewing point for sunrise.
 Everybody had their wet boots on.
 We were also lucky that it was low tide during sunrise.
 We finished shooting by 8:30am and went back to the campsite to prepare a quick breakfast.
 SH94 was reopened to traffic by 8:30am.
 By 9:00am we started our journey back to civilization and internet connection.
 Yeay!
 I started to drive and later replaced by Arief at Knob's Flat.
-The weather is beautiful and we hope it stays that way all day today.
+The weather is beautiful, and we hope it stays that way all day today.

 Stopped by at Te Anau town centre for lunch and toilet break.
 Everybody had fish & chips.
 After lunch, we went to the jetty where we shot the milkyway the other night.
 One thing we learnt is the phrase "rumble centerline" which means textured centerline which gives a rumbling sound.
 By 3:00pm, we're almost reaching Queenstown.
 Next stop is the Queenstown Lakeview Holiday Park.

-We have to proceed back to Queenstown and arrive there by 3:20pm.
+We must proceed back to Queenstown and arrive there by 3:20pm.
 Everybody agreed that no more stops from Milford Sound to the Hollyford turn off, just to be out of the avalanche prone area.
 Target to check-in at Queenstown Lakeview Holiday Park by 3:30pm.
 Grab lunch at the nearby halal restaurants.
 Hope to have proper sit down meals rather than takeaway food.
 Need to restock fresh foods at Four Square Supermarket in Queenstown (walking distance from the campsite).

 Walked to the cable car station by 4:00pm.
 The programme is to take the Queenstown Skyline Gondola for sunset by 4:30pm.
 By 7:00pm, everybody should come down and walk back to the campsite by 8:00pm.
-After keeping all our photography equipments, we walked to the city centre to grab some food for dinner.
+After keeping all our photography equipment, we walked to the city centre to grab some food for dinner.

 6/9/2016 (Queenstown - Wanaka)